Community Municipal Investments offer lower risk returns

 In addition, unlike companies, legislation requires that councils remain financially viable.
 There are also strict guidelines on when and how a council can borrow money, as well as a legal responsibility to maintain a balanced budget.
 That means you get a lower investment return — more comparable to other Government-backed investments such as Gilts — but you are also taking a lower risk on your capital.Read more: Council’s financial governance

 With our CMIs you are funding councils to deliver green and social projects.
 That means you can help tackle the climate emergency — and build more resilient communities — through funding new infrastructure such as green energy, EV charging and energy efficiency all over the UK.Read more

 Many of us have money put away for long term goals — such as retirement — and it is a priority that a proportion of the money that we put away is not exposed to high risk of loss.
 This is where our CMIs can help.
 They offer long term, lower risk returns, that let you put your money to work for your future, safe in the knowledge that it is also helping to build a better world.

 Earn interest from day one

 You start earning interest from the day you invest (provided the minimum investment threshold for the investment has been reached).
 That means the earlier you invest, the more you earn.

 Community Municipal Investments aren’t currently ISA eligible

-It is currently not possible to hold our CMIs in an ISA, which means that you won’t be able to invest in them through your Abundance IF ISA portfolio.
+It is currently not possible to hold our CMIs in an ISA, which means that you won’t be able to invest in them through our Innovative Finance ISA.
 This is because investments issued by a local authority are not currently included within the scope of the Innovative Finance ISA rules.
 Bear in mind that you can earn up to £1,000 of interest tax free each year (£500 for higher rate taxpayers) under the Personal Savings Allowance, so you can still get a tax free return from our CMIs.

 As with all investments, CMIs have risks